vankha1/AssignmentSE-UWC2.0/README.md

 ## Tech
 * I used HTML-CSS, JS for front-end and NodeJS (Express), Mongodb for back-end.
 * Website meets main requirements and has CRUD data.
+* I have updated more functionalities for searching task and deleting task based checkbox